Maureen435/Delani.studio/README.md

 #### Contact Us Section

-INPUT: "Fill all forms and Submit" OUTPUT: "Thanks for being our client,your message has been received"
+INPUT: "Fill all forms and Submit" OUTPUT: "Your message has been received"

 ### Setup/Installation Requirements
 Open terminal (CTRL ALT T)